robcardenasr/personal_website/research.md

 # Research

 ## Submitted
 1.  **"Impact assessment of salmon farming on income distribution in remote coastal areas: The Chilean case."**.
 With Jorge Dresdner and Adams Ceballos-Concha.
-[Currently in review and resubmit in Food Policy Journal]{color="blue"}.
+Currently in review and resubmit in Food Policy Journal{: .gitlab-purple}

 2. **"Environmental efficiency in the salmon industry.
 An exploratory analysis around the ISA virus and subsequent regulations in Chile"**.
 With  César Salazar and Mónica M. Jaime.
 Under Review in Environment, Development and Sustainability